USAJOBS/ATP-Support/whats-new/index.md

 * Added a radius search with a default of 25 miles.
   * A user can move the slider to their desired radius.
   * The system will search by the zip code the candidate has in their USAJOBS profile.
-  * If a user searches by a location that doesn’t a latitude and longitude, the radius slider option will not display, and the system will search for an exact match based on the location name.
+  * If a user searches by a location that doesn't match to a longitude and latitude, the radius slider option will not display, and the system will search for an exact match based on the location name.

 #### Campaign